Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Echo Show has little to no connectivity problems and quickly connects to your home network.

 I've had no issues with songs cutting out or have Alexa drop my network connection.

 There's also less reliance on the app after the initial home network setup, which helps streamline the experience without creating headaches.

-Smart home devices are presently going through an awkward stage where people are curious about them but not a lot of consumers are buying them.
+Smart home devices had an awkward stage where people were curious about them but not a lot of consumers were buying them.